bhargavsp/Linux/LinuxQ&A.md

 for *file 666*
 for *directory 777*

-### default permissions for the users root or normal user?
+### default umask permissions for the users root or normal user?
 It is *022* the default permissions